JacobWood12/PythonExercises/README.md

 ### button_clicker.py

 Baby's first Python GUI using Tkinter.
 It's pretty simple, you just click the button in the window that comes up, but with a sinister twist...

+### pride_conversation.py

+An app for Pride Week that asks the user if they know the meaning of various words used by the Rainbow community.

+This project is [code that I copied](https://drive.google.com/file/d/1niZqEklBdgea0ILwd2vFiKsP474_K9Qp/view) then "improved" up from Mrs Chavez.
+If you want to see the version before cleaning up, switch to the `prideconversation` branch and go to commit `c1158be (Copied pride_conversation.py from second section of video - Creating and navigating to screens.`

 ### quiz.py